miguel93041/electricURL-urlshortener/README.md

 - `ClickProperties`: a handy way to extend data about a click
 - `GeoLocation`: IP address and its country
 - `BrowserPlatform`: user`s browser and platform
-- `AnalyticsData`: total clicks, browser, platform, country and referrer of a shortened URL
+- `AnalyticsData`: total clicks, browser, platform and country of a shortened URL

 ## Delivery